yakir1991/binance-telegram-trading-bot/README.md

 ## Setup

 1. Copy `.env.example` to `.env`.
-2. Edit `.env` and provide your Telegram bot token.
+2. Edit `.env` and provide your Telegram bot token and the chat ID where the bot should send updates.
 If you want to trade on Binance, fill in your API keys.
    To run the bot without real API access, set `DUMMY_ACCOUNT=true` and the bot will simulate a balance starting at 1000 USDT.

 The bot loads this file automatically on startup so your environment variables are available.